Inequality a threat to Singapore's solidarity; needs to be looked into: Sylvia Lim

 “We should always take care that our policies, however well-intentioned they are, do not become too rigid that it becomes a burden or a source of stress for our elderly and seniors or their caregivers.”

-He said there might be some households employing two helpers while the adult children are at work: One to care for elderly parents who may be bedridden or just require constant care while another handles the housework.
+He said there might be some households which employ two helpers while their adult children are at work: One to care for elderly parents, who may be bedridden or require constant care, while another handles the housework.

 He asked if the levy increase can be exercised more equitably in favour of families needing two helpers.